F0x06/elphel-parallel-processing/README.md

       Usage: post_processing <eyesis_correction_xml> <source_dir> [ <results_dir>  <output_file> <split_at> <truncate> ]

 - When no output file is specified, parallel is run immediately.
-- You can run the generated file (again), arguments are passed to GNU parallel (or you can use the PARALLEL environment variable).
+- You can run the generated file (again), arguments are passed to GNU parallel (or you can use the PARALLEL environment variable), eg: "--resume".
 - ImageJ-Elphel CORRECTION_PARAMETERS preferences for corrxml can be specified as environment variables.
 - By default it generate one xml (job) per panorama (because CHANNEL=9)
 - When you want limit to n jp4 per xml then set <split_at> to n
 - When you want only the 8 first channels per timestamp then set <split_at> to 8 and <truncate> to true

- TODO: if <split_at> is greater than 9, we should not have to run corrxml.sh instead with the same arguments and feed parallel with the xml files manually like in the following workaround:
+ TODO: if split_at is greater than 9, we should not have to run corrxml.sh instead with the same arguments and feed parallel with the xml files manually like in the following workaround:

         corrxml.sh <base_config> <path_to_jp4_files> <results_directory> myjob.xml <split_at>
         ls myjob*.xml | time parallel --gnu -j2 --ungroup --joblog myjob.log remote-scripts/post_process.sh | remote-scripts/paralog.sh myjob | tee myjob.out